A Short History of the Saskatchewan Filmpool and Splice Magazine

 The poster for the 1977 film Who Has Seen the Wind, based on the book by Canadian writer W.O.
 MItchell.
 The production of the film was a catalyst for creating the Saskatchewan Filmpool.

-List explained that, in an effort to improve this situation, the University of Regina worked with the provincial government’s Department of Youth and Culture to bring filmmakers Alan King and Patricia Watson to the province to create a film as training for local filmmakers.
+List explained that, in an effort to improve this situation, the University of Regina worked with the provincial government’s Department of Youth and Culture to bring filmmakers Allan King and Patricia Watson to the province to create a film as training for local filmmakers.
 The resulting film, Who Has Seen the Wind, was shot in Arcola, a small town in south-east Saskatchewan.
-It was on this project that the founders of the Saskatchewan Filmpool bonded and the seeds were sown for what would eventually become the Saskatchewan Filmpool Co-operative Service Agency.
+It was on this project that the founders of the Saskatchewan Filmpool bonded and the seeds were sown for what would eventually become the Saskatchewan Filmpool Co-operative service agency.

-List, Gerry Horn, Don Mills, Ian Preston, Charles Konowal, and Brook Stevens were already getting together to discuss their work and conditions for filmmakers in Saskatchewan.
+List, Gerry Horne, Bill Mills, Ian Preston, Charles Konowal, and Brock Stevens were already getting together to discuss their work and conditions for filmmakers in Saskatchewan.
 They brainstormed, worked, and socialized.
-They connected with emerging film societies, the Canada Council, and the Saskatchewan Arts Board and they attended conferences and film festivals like the Yorkton Film Festival, learning everything they could to create a more accessible climate for them to make films in Saskatchewan.
+They connected with emerging film societies, the Canada Council for the Arts, and the Saskatchewan Arts Board and they attended conferences and film festivals like the Yorkton Film Festival, learning everything they could to create a more accessible climate for them to make films in Saskatchewan.

-Around the same time, the Regina Campus of the University of Saskatchewan hired Terrance Mariner to teach film.
-I was fortunate enough to interview Mariner in spring 2024 about one of his films and he shared about the development of the Film Department at the University in Regina.
+Around the same time, the Regina Campus of the University of Saskatchewan hired Terence (Terry) Marner to teach film.
+I was fortunate enough to interview Marner in spring 2024 about one of his films and he shared about the development of the Film Department at the University in Regina.
 When he was hired, no one was teaching film in the Fine Arts Department.
 During his time, he invited various guest lecturers to supplement his class while he returned to England to get his master's in film studies.
-One such guest, John Osler, was given a position on staff as his concentration on production rounded out the film instruction in the Department of Fine Arts at the Regina Campus of the University of Saskatchewan.
+One such guest, Jean Oser, was given a position on staff as his concentration on production rounded out the film instruction in the Department of Fine Arts at the Regina Campus of the University of Saskatchewan.

 List says it was Francois Picard from the Canada Council who encouraged the development of the Saskatchewan group.
 There was a feasibility study contracted by the provincial government and the group of filmmakers registered as a service co-op in 1977.